montagejs/montagejs.org/docs/montagejs-objects.md

 MontageJS provides a thin veneer over the JavaScript object model: Types are represented by constructor functions.
 Constructor functions have a `prototype`.
 The `prototype` has a `constructor`. `instanceof` and `new` work as you would expect.

-For a succinct comparison, the following examples are equivalent:
+For a succinct comparison, the following examples A and B are equivalent:

+### Class Declaration Example A

 ```javascript
 function Constructor() {